 Mayan (MH724v)

-This black-line drawing of the compound glyph for the personal name Mayan (“He’s Hungry”) is attested here as a man’s name.
-It shows a hand (maitl), which serves as a phonetic indicator that the name starts with Ma-, putting a tortilla or some other type of food to the mouth of the tribute payer who has this name.
-The suggestion is that he is hungry (mayana).
+This black-line drawing of the compound glyph for the personal name Mayan (perhaps “He Was Hungry”) is attested here as a man’s name.
+It shows a hand (maitl), which serves as a phonetic indicator that the name starts with Ma-, putting a piece of fruit, a small tortilla, or some other type of food to the mouth of the tribute payer who has this name.
+The suggestion is that he is or was hungry (mayana).

 Stephanie Wood

+The gloss here simply says Maya, but the visual suggests the verb mayana, to be hungry, which would be truncated as Mayan.
+Since the letter “n” often drops away or intrudes inadvertently, it is easy to imagine that this name should be Mayan.
 This is an unusual name, but we do have an example of the iconography of a famine, mayanalo.
-The gloss simply says Maya, but the visual suggests the verb mayana, to be hungry, which would be truncated as Mayan.
-Since the letter “n” often drops away or intrudes inadvertently, it is easy to imagine that this name should be Mayan.

 Stephanie Wood